 Dementia describes a group of symptoms such as memory loss, impaired judgment, confusion and behavioural changes, which are severe enough to cause loss of function.

 Dementia is not part of normal aging, though the elderly are more prone.
 Dementia occurs when the brain function gradually fails, affecting day-to-day activities.

 While there is no way to prevent dementia, it is possible to lower the risk of dementia by:

-Risk factors for dementia
+Risk factors of dementia include: